MaximDieball/Fulcrum/README.md

 ![image](https://github.com/user-attachments/assets/c5ecaac9-9e8d-4ba2-b3e6-b98066d3c38b)

-- Invite your bot to the server
+- Invite your bot to the server.
-- Send your `fulcrum_beacon.pyw` file (can be renamed) into the `fulcrum-beacon` channel
+- Send your `fulcrum_beacon.pyw` file (can be renamed) into the `fulcrum-beacon` channel.
     - if you want to use a compiled version of `fulcrum_beacon.pyw` you will need Discord nitro to upload the file due to its size.